SJV-S/OpenCelerator/README.md

 **OpenCelerator will forever remain free and open-source**

-About half a year's work has gone into this project.
-There is no team or funding behind it.
-Just me.
+An incredible amount of work has gone into this project.
 If you find the app useful and would like to see its development continue, please consider donating.
+The project is only kept alive thanks to your support.

 PayPal: https://paypal.me/devpigeon<br>
 Patreon: https://www.patreon.com/johanpigeon/membership<br>